Contact Us

 3. Risk to service users

 A major concern for end-users of telecare currently is how will the transition impact them.
-In order to prevent this you need your local authority to reassure these end-users that the transition will be seamless and only them positively.
+To prevent this you need your local authority to reassure these end-users that the transition will be seamless and only impact them positively.
 To do this you need to be prepared when there might be technical difficulties and how to overcome them.

 In Scotland’s transition to digital telecare for example, there have been 12 areas where service users’ alarms have been deactivated or lost their functionality with no notice.
 Some transitioned successfully, however others did not and were left in that state.

-It is crucial that all end-users are notified when their switchover will take place and are consistently notified if they are any connectivity issues during the transition.
+All end-users must be notified when their switchover will take place and are consistently notified if there are any connectivity issues during the transition.

 4. Cost